 Situated on a bluff overlooking Humboldt Bay in present-day Eureka, California, Fort Humboldt was founded in 1853 by Captain R. C. Buchanan and Companies B and F of the 4th U.S. Infantry.
-The remote military post was established to assist in the numerous conflicts arising between the native Indians and the many gold-seekers and settlers who had begun flooding into the area after the discovery of gold in the northern mines.
-One of the first soldiers to be stationed here was none other than Captain Ulysses S. Grant in 1853-54. at the post built 14 buildings, which included the barracks, bakery, a blacksmith, hospital, stable, blacksmith, Officer’s Quarters, and Laundress’ Quarters.
+The remote military post was established to assist in the numerous conflicts between the native Indians and the many gold-seekers and settlers who had begun flooding into the area after discovering gold in the northern mines.
+One of the first soldiers to be stationed here was none other than Captain Ulysses S. Grant in 1853-54.
+Fourteen buildings were erected, including the barracks, a bakery, a blacksmith, a hospital, stables, Officer’s Quarters, and Laundress’ Quarters.

 Today, the old post is the Fort Humboldt State Historic Park.
-Only the hospital building remains out of the original fourteen structures.
-In the 1980s the Surgeon’s Quarters were reconstructed and there are plans for its establishment as a period house museum.
-The park also includes a Logging Museum which displays not only the area’s logging history, but also early Native American life, and the tragic violence that occurred between gold miners and Native Americans in the mid 19th century.
+Only the hospital building remains out of the original 14 structures.
+In the 1980s, the Surgeon’s Quarters were reconstructed, and there are plans for its establishment as a period house museum.
+The park also includes a Logging Museum that displays not only the area’s logging history but also early Native American life and the tragic violence that occurred between gold miners and Native Americans in the mid-19th century.